palladius/clouddeploy-platinum-path/step-by-step-guide.md

 **Note** this script is just myself hitting my head around Cloud Deploy and doing CLI promotion.
 You can do it with a simple click in the UI and maybe that’s what you should do the first 1-2 times.

 When you are familiar with it, you can use this “swiss army knife script” to promote an app from a target to another.
-I spent some time learning how to auto detect the latest release (hard) and then how to promote (easy).
+I spent some time learning how to auto detect the latest release (hard, so I put in the 09 script) and then how to promote (easy).
 The code is now in this script.
 For example, you can try to do first (it will pick up some reasonable defaults):

 #### 🧪Lab🧪 Testing the solution: promote to Canary and Prod

+**1. Staging to Canary promotion via CLI**

 The previous result (invoking the script with NO args) should be useless, as promote DEV to STAGE has already happened.
 Try now this: